 Updating these provisions biannually highlights potential rehabilitation alternatives that could decrease the long-term closure liabilities of mines.

-Mine closure Exxaro had six operations in active closure in 2018 - Arnot, Tshikondeni, Durnacol, Hlobane, Strathrae and Gravelotte.
-Case study: Tshikondeni mine closure The Tshikondeni mine stopped operating in late 2014 when the coal resources were exhausted.
+Global compact principle Policies and management systems Summary of actions and results Environment continued Undertake initiatives to promote greater environmental responsibility.
+Mine closure All closure activities are executed against risk-based principles.
+As several Exxaro mines are nearing their end of life, mine-closure planning is already in place to ensure that the closure process complies with the latest legislative requirements.
+Understanding that operational closure, concurrent rehabilitation and land management activities directly link employees, community, environment, government and infrastructure, we are committed to: - Ensuring that the operational closure process is conducted inclusively and within the legal framework - Proactively managing environmental impacts to minimise residual liabilities - Leaving behind a positive legacy for our employees and local communities - Allocating required financial resources to ensure that this process is concluded - Managing Exxaro land according to an agreed strategy.
+Environmental incidents Exxaro places all the necessary mitigation and preventive mechanisms in place to avoid the occurrence of Level 3 environmental incidents.
+An environmental incident is considered as a Level 3 when the consequences cost more than R500 000 to rehabilitate.
+Mine closure Exxaro had six operations in active closure in 2019: Arnot, Tshikondeni, Durnacol, Hlobane, Strathrae and Case study: Tshikondeni Mine Closure The Tshikondeni mine stopped operating in late 2014 when the coal resources were exhausted.
 Exxaro undertook to minimise the impacts of the mine closure at Tshikondeni on the local communities.
-The Tshikondeni Legacy Project was launched, and it is a partnership between Exxaro and the local Makuya tribe.
-The Makuya Tshikondeni Development Foundation (MTDF) was established as a non-profit company to hold the assets and receive proceeds on behalf of the local Makuya tribe.
-During 2018 Exxaro Resources donated the Tshikondeni mine village and related infrastructure to the MTDF.
+The Tshikondeni Legacy Project was launched, and it is a partnership between Exxaro and the local Makuya Tribe.
+The Makuya Tshikondeni Development Foundation (MTDF) was established as a non-profit company to hold the assets and receive proceeds on behalf of the local Makuya Tribe.
+During 2019 Exxaro Resources donated the Tshikondeni mine village and related infrastructure to the MTDF.
 Furthermore, funding was approved to establish an eco-village as a core business activity of the MTDF.
 The Tshikondeni area is located alongside a national game reserve.
-In 2018, Exxaro handed over 56 homes to the local community as part of the closure plans.
+In 2019 Exxaro handed over 56 homes to the local community as part of the closure plans.
 The homes handed over directly benefited 56 families and 448 community members.
-GLOBAL COMPACT PRINCIPLE 8.
-Undertake initiatives to promote greater environmental responsibility (continued) Encourage the development and diffusion of environmentally friendly technologies ENVIRONMENT POLICIES AND MANAGEMENT SYSTEMS Environmental incidents Exxaro places all the necessary mitigation and preventative mechanisms in place to avoid the occurrence of level 3 environmental incidents.
-An environmental incident is considered as a level 3 when the consequences cost more than R500 000 to rehabilitate.
+Exxaro had no Level 3 environmental incidents during the review period.
+Global compact principle Policies and management systems Summary of actions and results Environment continued 9 Encourage the development and diffusion of environmentally friendly technologies.

 Exxaro sponsors academic chair positions at universities to broaden the body of knowledge on sustainable development initiatives.
-The three university chairs that Exxaro sponsors are: - The Exxaro chair in global change and sustainability (Wits) - The Exxaro chair in business and climate change (Unisa) - The Exxaro chair in energy, water and food (Pretoria).
-SUMMARY OF ACTIONS AND RESULTS Exxaro had no level 3 environmental incidents during the review period.
-The chairs each had notable successes and have delivered productive outputs.
-Refer to the Exxaro supplementary report for more details on the case studies of the university chairs.
+The three university chairs that Exxaro sponsors are: - The Exxaro chair in global change and sustainability (Wits) - The Exxaro chair in business and climate change (Unisa) - The Exxaro chair in energy, water and food (Pretoria) The chairs each had notable successes and have delivered productive outputs.
+Refer to the 2019 Exxaro ESG Report for more details on the case studies of the university chairs.

-Wetland crossing.